Bordered Floer homology for manifolds with torus boundary via immersed curves: Classifying extendable type D structures

-With these observations in place, our goal is to simplify a given $\Alg$-train track and produce an immersed curve.
-This is achieved by systematically removing all of the crossover arrows, and we give an algorithm that does this in the next section.
-In practice this is easy to carry out by hand, and towards motivating the algorithm we will expand on this assertion somewhat.
+With these observations in place, our goal is to use the local moves in Figure \ref{fig:crossover_moves} and moves (M1) and (M2) to simplify a given train track by systematically removing crossover arrows.
+Below, we describe our general strategy for doing this.
+In individual examples, it is often easy to simplify the train track by inspection, using the strategy as a guide.
+In the next section, we will give a formal algorithm showing that the strategy can always be applied.